 Tel: +612 9514 1336

 13. Record Keeping

-UTS will maintain records of all requests from students for a release, the assessment of, and decision regarding the request for a minimum of two years after the overseas student ceases to be an accepted student.
+UTS will maintain records of all requests from students for a release; the assessment of the request; and the decision regarding the request for a minimum of two years after the overseas student ceases to be an accepted student.